jslone/CudaRaytracer/index.md

 # Final Steps

 * Finish up final visual features of raytracer.
-* Optimize Data Structures - Manage mesh objects in a locational data structure as to minimize the amount of computation needed to perform intersections.
+* Optimize data structures to organize mesh objects locationally to minimize the amount of computation needed to perform intersections.
-* Perform Analysis - Gather and analyze framesrate for different scenes and different optimizations.
+* Gather and analyze framesrate for different scenes and different optimizations.